-- 1. Museum Definition.
+- 1. Summary of Amendments.
+The April 22 amendment recasts the provisions to provide that "used exclusively" includes property that a museum makes available for special events, including private rental events for its members, that provide access to the museum as part of the events. - 2.
+Museum Definition.
 This bill defines a "museum" as "a public or private nonprofit entity or institution organized on a permanent basis for essentially educational or aesthetic purposes ...".
 Does the author intend that a museum be a nonprofit entity or property owned by a nonprofit entity or institution?
 What is meant by a "public" nonprofit entity?
-This may cause confusion, as "public" museums are owned by a government entity and generally would be exempt as government-owned property and, therefore, not eligible for exemption under the welfare exemption. - 2.
-Types of Museums.
-This bill provides that the term "museum" includes other types of properties such as aquariums, arboretums, botanical gardens, historic houses and sites, nature centers,
+This may cause confusion, as "public" museums are owned by a government entity and generally would be exempt as

-&lt;sup>8 Cedars of Lebanon v.
+8 Cedars of Lebanon v.
 County of Los Angeles (1950) 35 Cal.2d 729, 736.

-&lt;sup>9 Honeywell Information Systems, Inc. v.
+9 Honeywell Information Systems, Inc. v.
 County of Sonoma (1974) 44 Cal.App.3d 23; YMCA v.
 County of Los Angeles (1950) 35 Cal.2d 760; St. Germain Foundation v.
 County of Siskiyou (1963) 212 Cal.App.
 911; Greek Theatre Association v.
 County of Los Angeles (1978) 76 Cal.App.3d 768.

-&lt;sup>10 Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions, Part I, pages 46-47, Example 1.
+10 Assessors' Handbook Section 267, Welfare, Church, and Religious Exemptions, Part I, pages 46-47, Example 1.